microsoft/sqlworkshops-pythonfordatapros/README.md

 ![](graphics/microsoftlogo.png)

-# lab: Python Basics for Data Professionals
+# Lab: Python Basics for Data Professionals

 #### <i>A Microsoft Course from the SQL Server team</i>